Frequently Asked Questions On Annuities

-- I am concerned about running out of money.
+- I am concerned about running out of money, what should I do?

 - How much money should I put in a life annuity?